microsoft/Open-Use-of-Data-Agreement/O-UDA-0.1_annotated_discussion-draft.md

 1.  the use or modification of _Data_; or

-2.  the use, modification, or distribution of _Outputs_.
+2.  the use, modification, or distribution of _Output_.

 ## Redistribution of Data